sebivenlo/keycloak-workshop/DEMO.md

 A realm manages a set of users, credentials, roles, and groups.
 A user belongs to and logs into a realm.
 Realms are isolated from one another and can only manage and authenticate the users that they control.

 1. Add new realm
-   * Click add realm top left and add a name)
+   * Click add realm top left and add a name (to be used with this demo it has to have the demo name!!)

 2. Add application to the realm
-   * Click on clients -> create -> input client ID ( js-console) -> change access type to public -> valid redirect URIs (http://localhost:8000/*) -> add web origin because we want to let the application make ajax requests so we can refresh the app during the demo ( http://localhost:8000)
+   * Click on clients -> create -> input client ID: js-console -> change access type to public -> valid redirect URIs: http://localhost:8000/* -> add web origin because we want to let the application make ajax requests so we can refresh the app during the demo web origin: http://localhost:8000

-3. Configure email setting
+3. Configure email setting so we can let the user register themselves
-   * Go to master realm
+   * Go to master realm -> users -> select the admin user
-   * Set an email address for the current user
+   * Set an email address for the admin user
    * Go back to demo realm->realm settings->email and use the MailHog credentials for demo purposes. host: demo-mail ; port:1025; email: keycloak@localhost

 4. Instead of the admin having to create all the users we can let the users register for themselves
-   * Enable registration in the realm ( user registration and verify email)
+   * Enable registration in the realm settings -> login ( user registration and verify email should be on)

 5. Open example application
    * Register a user
    * Verify email in mailhog

-You can always change the look and feel of the forms coming from keycloak.
+You can always change the look and feel of the forms coming from keycloak by adding custom themes.

 6. Add more information for the user in the system
    * Go to users and select the registered user
    * Go to attribute and add a new attribute ( avatar_url, value: https://cdn.pixabay.com/photo/2020/11/02/13/25/north-sea-oats-5706656_960_720.jpg)